Chart Color Schemes

 Infrastructure

-Kilsyth has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Kilsyth has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that could affect the region.
-Notable initiatives include Liverpool Road Shared User Path, Kilsyth Sporting Complex Stadium Improvements, Kilsyth Recreation Reserve Master Plan, and 207-209 Colchester Road Commercial Development.
-The following list details those expected to have the most relevance.
+AreaSearch has identified 19 projects that could affect this region.
+Notable projects include Liverpool Road Shared User Path, Kilsyth Sporting Complex Stadium Improvements, Kilsyth Recreation Reserve Master Plan, and 207-209 Colchester Road Commercial Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.